iotaledger/wasp/readme.md

 - run tests using standard Go testing infrastructure.
 All tests are configured to run on in-memory database and are using mocked Value Tangle on Goshimmer.

-The purpose of the integration test `TestSend10Requests0Sec` is to test how nodes are syncing and requests are processed in difficult conditions and at hight TPS.
+For example, the purpose of the integration test `TestSend10Requests0Sec` is to test how nodes synchronisation and requests processing in difficult conditions and at hight TPS.
-Testing program does not wait for nodes to finish bootup nor to sync, so requests may reach the Wasp nodes in any unprepared situation, messages may be lost, nodes may go out of sync (left behind the majority).
+The testing program does not wait for nodes to finish bootup nor to sync, so requests may reach the Wasp nodes in any unprepared situation, messages may be lost, nodes may be left behind by the majority of other nodes (go out of sync).
-All 10 messages are sent without any delays, essentially all at once.
+All 10 requests are sent without any delays, essentially all at once.
-Normally, in real situation Tangle would have to confirm each request transaction before it will reach the Wasp.
+In real situation Tangle would have to confirm each request transaction before it will reach the Wasp.
+So, sending all requests at once creates "high TPS" situation.

-The test goes through the following steps:
+The test `TestSend10Requests0Sec` goes through the following steps:

 - starts 1 Goshimmer node and 4 Wasp nodes in the background
-- imports distributed private BLS keys of 3 test smart contracts to all 4 Wasp nodes.
+- imports distributed private BLS keys of 3 testing smart contracts to all 4 Wasp nodes.
-(Wasp nodes can generate distributed keys itself but for testing purpose and determinism we import pre-generated keys as well as other SC data from file `keys.json`)
+Committees of Wasp nodes can generate distributed keys itself but for testing purpose and determinism we import pre-generated keys as well as other SC data from file `keys.json`.
-- creates bootup records for all 3 test smart contracts in 4 Wasp nodes
+- creates bootup records for all 3 test smart contracts in all 4 Wasp nodes
-- creates **origin transaction** for the first smart contract and sends it to the Value Tangle (Goshimeer)
+- creates **origin transaction** for one of testing smart contracts and sends it to the Value Tangle (Goshimeer)
-- activates first test smart contract on Wasp nodes.
-At this point smart contract becomes active and ready to accept requests.
-The first testing smart contract runs empty program (which does not update the state variables).
+- activates the testing smart contract on the committee of Wasp nodes.
+- at this point smart contract is active and ready to accept requests.
+The testing smart contract runs empty program.
+It does not update the state variables, however state transitions occur: colored smart contract token is moved, request tokens are created and destroyed.
-However, state transitions occur and each has own timestamp.
+Each state has own timestamp, hash and token balance.
-- sends 10 smart contract requests to active test smart contract.
+- sends 10 smart contract requests to the active testing smart contract.
-Each request is wrapped in separate value transaction and is sent to Goshimmer (to send requests to smart contract Wasp node is not needed).
+Each request is wrapped in separate value transaction and is sent to Goshimmer.
+To send requests to smart contract Wasp node is not needed.
 - All 4 Wasp nodes in the committee process all 10 requests and posts resulting transaction(s) to the Value Tangle (Goshimmer).
 Depending on how it goes, all 10 requests may be processed in 1 **batch**.
 In this case 1 state transaction will be sent to Goshimmer.
-But sometimes it may happen that 10 requests will be split in several batches and in this case the test will result in several state transitions and several state transactions sent to Goshimmer.
+Sometimes may happen that 10 requests will be split into several batches.
+In this case the test will result in several state transitions and several state transactions will be sent to Goshimmer.

-To run it:
+To run the test:

 `cd ./tools/cluster/tests/wasptest`